Toxicodendron diversilobum: Distribution and habitat

 Toxicodendron diversilobum is found in California (Los Angeles was built on the site of a village named Yaangna or iyáanga’, meaning "poison oak place"), the Baja California Peninsula, Nevada, Oregon, Washington, and British Columbia.
 The related T. pubescens (eastern poison oak) is native to the Southeastern United States.
 T. diversilobum and T. rydbergii (western poison ivy) hybridize in the Columbia River Gorge area.

 Toxicodendron diversilobum is common in various habitats, from mesic riparian zones to xeric chaparral.
 It thrives in shady and dappled light through full and direct sunlight conditions, at elevations below 5000 ft.
 The vining form can climb up large shrub and tree trunks into their canopies.
 Sometimes it kills the support plant by smothering or breaking it.
 The plant often occurs in chaparral and woodlands, coastal sage scrub, grasslands, and oak woodlands; and Douglas-fir (Pseudotsuga menzesii), hemlock–Sitka spruce, Sequoia sempervirens (coast redwood), Pinus ponderosa (Ponderosa pine), and mixed evergreen forests.

 Ecology

 Black-tailed deer, mule deer, California ground squirrels, western gray squirrels, and other indigenous fauna feed on the leaves of the plant.
 It is rich in phosphorus, calcium, and sulfur.
 Bird species use the berries for food, and utilize the plant structure for shelter.
 Neither native animals nor horses, livestock, or dogs demonstrate reactions to urushiol.

 Due to human allergic reactions, T. diversilobum is usually eradicated from gardens and public landscaped areas.
 It can be a weed in agricultural fields, orchards, and vineyards.
 It is usually removed by pruning, herbicides, digging out, or a combination.
+Poison oak is susceptible to infection by Phytophthora ramorum.